ehsanmqn/robust-httpx-client/README.md

 docker run --network="host" -it --rm robust-httpx-client
 ```

+The image has already been built and pushed to the [Dockerhub repository](https://hub.docker.com/repository/docker/ehsanmgh/robust-httpx-client/general)
 ## Kubernetes

 Kubernetes manifests are available in the `manifest` folder.
 The `main.py` script is configured to run only once without any triggering options, so using a Pod is sufficient to run the container.
 Follow these steps to run the Pod: